nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Finding a friend

 1. finding a friend while all friends are being shown
-    1. Prerequisites: Atleast 3 friends present, with one their names being `Alex Row`, one of them having a tag `colleagues` and one of them having a log titled `Dinner`
+    1. Prerequisites: At least 3 friends present, with one their names being `Alex Row`, one of them having a tag `colleagues` and one of them having a log titled `Dinner`

     2. Test case: `findfriend n/Alex Row` <br>
        Expected: Contacts whose names contain the substring `Alex Row` are displayed